d-singer/aurinia_thuringia/Readme.md

 ## 03_maps_aurinia.R

-This script primarily prepares the data for the visualisation of capture densities and recapture connections in ggplot-maps (Figure 3).
+This script prepares the data for the following visualisation of capture densities and recapture connections in ggplot-maps for Hainich and Kriegberg (Figure 3).

 ## 04_population_models_HAINICH.R

-This script models populations size based on the recaptures data for the Hainich study site, including weather parameters (Table 1).
+This script models populations sizes based on the recapture data for the Hainich study site, including weather parameters (Table 1).

 ## 05_population_models_KRIEGBERG.R

-This script models populations size based on the recaptures data for the Kriegberg study site, including weather parameters (Table 1).
+This script models populations size based on the recapture data for the Kriegberg study site, including weather parameters (Table 1).